Quora

 Quora is an American social question-and-answer website and online knowledge market headquartered in Mountain View, California.
 It was founded on June 25, 2009, and made available to the public on June 21, 2010.
 Users can post questions, answer questions, and comment on answers that have been submitted by other users.

 As of 2020, the website was visited by 300 million users a month.
+Since its founding by former Facebook employees, the company has grown to a valuation of approximately $2 billion and expanded into the artificial intelligence sector with the 2023 launch of its chatbot platform, Poe.